moritz-wagner/moritz-wagner/README.md

-- 👋 Hi, I’m @moritz-wagner
+- 👋 Hi, I’m Moritz
 - 👀 I’m a PhD student in the field of infectious disease modelling at the London School of Hygiene and Tropical Medicine.
-I am currently working on understanding Rotavirus transmission dynamics of Rotavirus and vaccination in different demographic settings.
+I am currently working on understanding Rotavirus transmission dynamics and vaccination in different demographic settings.
 - 📫 How to reach me: moritz.wagner@lshtm.ac.uk

 <!---